DSteigmann/Tagesschau-Acquisition/README.md

 # Tagesschau Acquisition

 In this project "Tagesschau Acquisition", our team of four students did some data acquisition on the German news website "tagesschau.de".
-Their website offers an API for their news, and we will downloaded this data in 5 min. intervals for a duration of 1 week.
+Their website offers an API for their news, and we downloaded this data in 5 min. intervals for a duration of 1 week.

 ## Systemarchitecture
 ![Systemarchitecture.png](Systemarchitecture.png)